ryansheehy0/CAD_Canvas/README.md

 	- Scale
 	- Mirror
 - Click to background grid or not
+- Color view or design view
+	- Design view allows you to see constrains, construction lines, whether lines have any degrees of freedom, and defined dimensions.
+	- Color view allows you to just see the line colors and filled in areas.

 ### Components
 Components are pages you can save and then be able to use in other pages.
 Like reusable parts.